Having a baby is exciting but it can also be stressful without the proper amount of financial planning.

 Some of the expenses on your list will have to be estimated, but many you can be figured out using your current income and expenses.

 Once, you have these expense lists, you can pair it with a baby budget.
 Our baby expenses exceeded our expectations but because we had the expenses listed, we were able to budget using our estimates and adjust accordingly.

 The most confusing part of financially planning for a baby may be insurance (in the USA).

 Our habit is to skim document but I highly recommend you read your insurance policy.

 HOW THE INSURANCE WORKED FOR US

-Although payments were due to the medical providers prior to birth, the insurance company was not billed until after I gave birth.
+Although payments were due to my prenatal care providers prior to birth, the insurance company was not billed until after I gave birth.

 In addition to the OB Package, I received 3 other bills for my birth experience.
-In total, there were 4 major expenses where insurance was involved for my birth.
+In total, there were four major expenses where insurance was involved for my birth.